 2 - 32 oz or 3 - 24 oz Your Favorite Tomato Sauce or make your own

 2 - 32 oz Ricotta

-3 tbsp Parsley (dry or fresh) – 2 tbsp for ricotta mix and 1 tbsp for the top layer
+3 tablespoon Parsley (dry or fresh) 2 tablespoon for ricotta mix and 1 tablespoon for the top layer

 8 no-boil lasagna noodles (I used Delverde Ondine Spinach No-Boil Lasagne, 1.1-Pound.
 This brand says the noodles need to soak in warm water for a few minutes to soften.
 It worked best to do this to help break them.
 In the past, I also used Barilla Pasta, Oven-Ready Lasagne, 9 Ounce sheets.
 They did not need to be soaked.)

 2 - 4 cups mozzarella shredded ½ - 1 cup per layer

 1 box Baby Greens (I used Earthbound Kale Italia Deep Green Blend.)

 First, I sprayed the crockpot with nonstick spray to make for easy clean up after.